-Stands in the LSR would be managed to provide a higher amount of snags both from a harvest prescription, utilizing skips in harvest, creating snags post harvest and should provide adequate habitat for snag and down wood users as the stands reach a late-successional state.
+Stands in the LSR would be managed to provide a higher amount of snags both from a harvest prescription with skips and creating snags (post harvest) and should provide adequate habitat for snag and down wood users as the stands reach a late-successional state.
 The proposed action would likely reach 50-80% tolerance level by the time the stand reaches maturity at 200 years of age.
 Stands in the Matrix would meet the 30% tolerance level by retaining snags and creating additional snags to offset snags lost during implementation.

 In the long-term the FVS model indicates that there would be a decrease in small snags compared to no action and large snag numbers for the proposed action would be similar to no action.
-Supplemental snag and down wood creation would offset some of the small snag and down wood condition.
-Snag and down wood management on a watershed and larger scale would maintain viability of species that depend on snags and down wood.
-The outlook for the watershed indicates dead wood using species viability would be maintained and would be improved in the future.
+Supplemental snag creation would offset some of the potential for loss of hazard snags.
+Snag and down wood management on a watershed scale would maintain viability of species that depend on snags and down wood.